alextsui05/rikaigu.we/README.md

 * Pressing 's' will save the current lookup to server for future reference
 * Add server settings to options page

+## Version 0.2.1 - 2017-08-24

+* Fix bug where context creation fails with multiple readings
+* Additionally, pass a hint parameter to help with ambiguous lookups

 ## Version 0.2.0 - 2017-06-27

 * Fix deprecation in manifest to make preferences pane accessible in Firefox.